simon-danielsson/stim/README.md

 ```
 If inside the "Albums" or "Tracks" pane:
-[Enter]   = Add selected album/track to the back of the queue.
+[a] = Add selected album/track to the back of the queue.
-[S-Enter] = Add selected album/track to the front of the queue.
+[A] = Add selected album/track to the front of the queue.

 If inside the "Queue" pane:
-[Enter]   = Remove selected track from the queue.
+[a] = Remove selected track from the queue.
-[S-Enter] = Move selected track to the front of the queue.
+[A] = Move selected track to the front of the queue.

 [Esc] = Clear the queue (note that the queue doubles as
         the playback history, so clearing it will also clear your history).
 ```

 **General**